numery009/SpringBoot-SpringCloud-Docker/README.md

       4) Create new fallback method.

-# Welcome to the Docker World
+# Deployment in Docker Containers
 Docker needs no introduction.
 If you feel you still need a guide, feel free to take a look here at https://docs.docker.com/get-started/.

 Going forward, I assume that you have Docker CE installed on your machine.
 The concepts that we will be using here for deployment are as follows: